California’s leading expert on local government revenues

 - Counsel for local government associations as amici in Howard Jarvis Taxpayers Ass’n v.
 City of La Habra (2001) (continued imposition and collection of a utility user’s tax without voter approval was an ongoing or continuous violation of Proposition 62, with statute of limitations beginning anew with each collection)

-- We provide advice to local governments of all kinds in complying with Proposition 62.
+- We provide advice to local governments of all kinds in complying with Proposition 62, including requirements for proposing general taxes to voters.

 - We are frequent speakers, writers, and commenters in the press on issues arising under Proposition 62.